-Parmalat Australia Ltd has submitted an application to FSANZ seeking approval for the use of tall oil phytosterols (TOPs) as a novel food ingredient in low-fat milk products under Standard 1.5.1 - Novel Foods - in the Australia New Zealand Food Standards Code (the Code).
+Parmalat Australia Ltd has submitted an Application to FSANZ seeking approval for the use of tall oil phytosterols (TOPs) as a novel food ingredient in low-fat milk under Standard 1.5.1 - Novel Foods, in the Australia New Zealand Food Standards Code (the Code).
+Parmalat is specifically seeking to extend the current permissions to allow use of TOPs in low-fat milk.

 Standard 1.5.1 requires that novel foods undergo a safety assessment before being permitted in the food supply.
 If approved, the novel food is listed in the Table to the Standard and must comply with any special conditions of use also listed in the Table.